jakub-jagielski/PyMBO/README.md

 If you use PyMBO in your research, please cite it as follows:

-> Jagielski Jakub, J.J..
+> Jakub Jagielski.
 (2025). *PyMBO: A Python library for multivariate Bayesian optimization and stochastic Bayesian screening*.
-Version 3.0.
+Version 3.1.2.
 Retrieved from https://github.com/jakub-jagielski/pymbo

 ## Contributing